FACTBOX-What are the blood donation rules globally for gay and bisexual men?

 - When Australia announced its intention to cut the abstinence period from 12 months to three in April, it said people taking PrEP would still have a 12-month abstinence period - Austria lifted a blanket ban on men who have sex with men giving blood, replacing it with a 12-month abstinence period for gay and bi men in December 2019

-- In March, Denmark lifted its lifelong ban, implementing a previously announced waiting period of four months - France has had a waiting period of 12 months since 2016, when it lifted a ban on gay and bisexual men giving blood that had been in place since 1983
+- In March, Denmark lifted its lifelong ban, implementing a previously announced waiting period of four months - France reduced the waiting period for gay and bisexual men from 12 months to four this year, having lifted a ban on them giving blood in 2016

 Sources: Thomson Reuters Foundation research, Reuters